Gideon Scheepers: Invasion of the Cape

 In December 1900 Scheepers was a member of commandant Kritzinger's commando that invaded the Cape Colony.
 Within eight weeks their ways parted when Kritzinger returned to the Free State.
 After recruiting many Cape rebels, he was promoted to commandant of 150 men, marauding in the Cape.
 Kritzinger's commando sabotaged British rail and telegraph lines.
 They executed blacks accused of spying for the British.

-They burnt houses, shops and public buildings.
+At the beginning of October 1901, Scheepers and his commando were in the Langeberg, south of Ladismith, and although he was so ill that he could not ride a horse, he still directed the movements of his commando.

 In September 1901 Scheepers started getting ill.
 By 10 October, when they were close to the Prince Albert Road station, he was too ill to stay with his commando and he had to be left behind.
-The British captured him on 12 October and he was given the necessary medical treatment.
-By December 1901 he had recovered sufficiently to be taken to the gaol in Graaff-Reinet.